MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-if-certification-tests.md

   After a device passes the USB-IF certification tests, you receive a Test ID number (TID) from the test lab or workshop.
 You provide this TID number to the Windows HLK when you run the remainder of the Windows HLK tests for the device.

   The cost of testing and certifying a USB device at an authorized independent test lab can vary from lab to lab.
 Some authorized independent test labs offer volume discounts or discounts for some affiliated businesses.
-There is no cost to test and certify a USB device at any USB-IF-sponsored compliance workshop.
+There's no cost to test and certify a USB device at any USB-IF-sponsored compliance workshop.
 You must be a member of the USB-IF to attend a USB-IF sponsored compliance workshop.

 - **USB-IF self-test**